ppy/osu-wiki/news/2021/2021-02-01-mappers-report-january.md

 This is a mania-specific mapping event where each mapper is given a restriction, be it artist, album, or theme, and are then given 3 weeks to do the best they can.
 After the 3 weeks, we bundle up all the maps for everyone to download and allow users to upload their own maps to show off to the world!
 Season 3 is currently underway and should last a few months throughout the year.

-If you're interested, check out [this thread](https://osu.ppy.sh/community/forums/topics/723358) then DM [Parachor](https://osu.ppy.sh/users/5241655) with an example of uniqueness in your mapping.
+If you're interested, check out [this thread](https://osu.ppy.sh/community/forums/topics/723358) then DM ::Parachor::{ user-id=5241655 } with an example of uniqueness in your mapping.
 The event is entirely run on Discord, so a Discord account is required as well.

 ## Around the Community